19lmyers/cse110-w21-group14/specs/users/persona-Luna.md

 ## About Luna and Her Needs:
 Before the pandemic, she worked in an office for her employer.
-During the pademic, she was ordered to work from home to minimize contact with others.
+During the pandemic, she is working less hours and from home.
+So she decided to get her Master's degree in CS from an online college.
 Working from home has many temptations including: Playing on her phone, social media, and watching TV.
 This has caused her production to drop.
-She needs something to help her manage working time and break time.
-She wants to work 8 hours a day to be able to finish her project by the deadlines set.
+She wants to keep all work to 8 hours a day to be able to take care of her family.
+She needs something to help her manage working time, school time, and break time.